dougolson/dougolson.github.io/z_resume.md

             <h2 class="title">Interests</h2>
             <div class="set">
                         <div class="item">
-                            <span class="info">I enjoy playing the guitar and piano, and am currently striving to learn to play Bach on the mandolin.
+                            <span class="info">I enjoy playing the guitar and piano, and I'm currently striving to learn to play Bach on the mandolin.
 I have a long-standing interest in science, mathematics and technology, but am equally drawn to politics, literature, and the arts.</span>
                         </div>
                     </div>
             <div class="clear"> </div>